vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ### Implementation

+#### Representation

-Simply put, the tags representation will change from an alias into a newtype wrapper using an `indexmap` set to store the tag values.
+The tags representation will change from an alias into a newtype wrapper.
 This newtype will hide the implementation details of the underlying storage from the callers.
+This wrapper will use an `indexmap` set to store the tag values.
 It will also add separate methods for inserting a new tag and replacing a tag set with a single value.
 The callers of the existing `insert` function will need to be audited to determine which use is intended at each call site.
 The tag values themselves are stored as optional strings, in which the `None` value represents a bare tag.

 ```rust